andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

     -------------------------------------------------------------------------------------------------------------------

-as you can notice, you can now access further information regarding the model, such as numerical configuration of the grida.
+as you can notice, you can now access further information regarding the model, such as numerical configuration of the grid.
 These parameters will be discussed in the :ref:`jet_numerical_guide' section

-If you want to use a comoslogy model different from the dafault one please read the :ref:`cosmology` section.
+If you want to use a cosmology model different from the default one please read the :ref:`cosmology` section.

 .. warning::
     Starting from version 1.1.0, the `R` parameter as default is linear and not logarithmic, please update your old scripts setting `R` with linear values.

-setting the parameters
+Setting the parameters
 ----------------------

 assume you want to change some of the parameters in your model, you can use two methods: